How to Identify a Genuine Alexandrite: A Guide to Spotting the Real Deal

 Alexandrite is a remarkable and rare gemstone, celebrated for its unique ability to change colour under different lighting conditions.

-This captivating feature, combined with its scarcity, makes alexandrite highly sought after and, consequently, a target for imitations.
+This captivating feature, combined with its scarcity, makes alexandrite highly sought after and, so a target for imitations.

 If you're considering acquiring this gem, it's essential to know how to distinguish a genuine alexandrite from synthetic or simulated versions.